 The relationship between workers' compensation and third-party claims is complex and depends on the unique circumstances of your injury.
 If you have questions about your eligibility for compensation, you should consult an experienced attorney as soon as possible.

-Contact O'Connor Law today to schedule a free, no-obligation initial consultation to discuss how to handle your worker's compensation claim.
+Contact the New York workers' compensation attorneys at O'Connor Law PLLC today to schedule a free, no-obligation initial consultation to discuss how to handle your workers' compensation claim.
 Our offices are convenient to residents of Westchester, Nassau, Suffolk, Rockland, Putnam, and Orange counties, as well as those living in Brooklyn, Bronx, Queens, and Manhattan.